aprsworld/mqttLocalLogger/postProcessJsonToCSV.README.md

 ## --log-dir

-Logs CSV to the logfile from in --log-dir
+Logs CSV to the logfile in --log-dir
 See [README.md](README.md) for details.

 ## --verbose